-As one of four young pianists featured on L.A.-based Piano Spheres’ new Satellite Series, Nic recently performed a critically-acclaimed solo recital at the Roy And Edna Disney Cal Arts Theater.
-He also gave the world premiere of James Matheson’s “Chapter 1…” at Walt Disney Concert Hall as part of the Radical Light Tribute Concert for Steven Stucky.
-Nic recently performed on the Green Umbrella series’ “Noon to Midnight” concert, an all-day celebration of contemporary music, at Disney Hall.
-Nic has also performed on the Sundays Live series, the longest-running live music broadcast in L.A., at the Los Angeles County Museum of Art.
+Nic recently performed a critically-acclaimed solo recital at the Roy And Edna Disney Cal Arts Theater as a part of L.A.-based Piano Spheres’ new Satellite Series.
+He also gave the World Premiere of James Matheson’s “Chapter 1…” at Walt Disney Concert Hall as part of the “Radical Light” tribute to Steven Stucky.
+Nic performed as part of the Green Umbrella series’ “Noon to Midnight” concert, an all-day celebration of contemporary music, at Disney Hall.
+Recently, he performed on the Sundays Live series, the longest-running live music broadcast in L.A., at the Los Angeles County Museum of Art.

 Nic earned his Doctor of Musical Arts Degree in Piano Performance at the University of Southern California in 2012.
 He studied extensively with Bernadene Blaha, Kevin Fitz-Gerald and Stewart Gordon.
-He has also worked with Earl Wild, Arnold Steinhardt, Robert Lipsett, and Stephen Drury.

 Nic has been on the Piano Faculty of the Pasadena Conservatory of Music since 2006.